dojo/docs/dojox/grid/LazyTreeGrid.rst

 Prerequisites
 -------------

-The dojox.grid.LazyTreeGrid can either be defined declaratively in HTML or programatically.
+The dojox.grid.LazyTreeGrid can either be defined declaratively in HTML or programmatically.
 For the most part, the dojox.grid.LazyTreeGrid follows the same structure and formatting as dojox.grid.TreeGrid with the following exceptions:

   * LazyTreeGrid must have a TreeModel, the TreeModel could be the dijit.tree.ForestStoreModel/dojox.grid.LazyTreeGridStoreModel, or a custom TreeModel that inherited from them.
   * LazyTreeGrid structures does not contain “children” values for nested level rows.(See dojox.grid.TreeGrid - Structure Definition)